Asset correlation estimation for inhomogeneous exposure pools: Appendix

 The tables \ref{table_zero1} and \ref{table_zero2} illustrate this relationship for $\rhoabar=4\%$ and $\rhoabar=20\%$ as well as different values of $\pbar$.

-We have checked the validity of the relationship (\ref{stacking}) for all combinations of $\rhoabar$ , $\pbar$ , $\sigma (p)$ , $\sigma (\rho )$ with $\rhoabar \in\{ 1\% , 4\% , 12\% , 20\% , 40\%\}$, $\pbar \in\{ 0.1\% , 1\% , 2\% , 5\% , 10\%\ , 20\%\}$, $\sigma(p) \in\{ 5\% , 20\% , 50\% \}$, $\sigma (\rho) \in\{ 5\% , 20\% , 50\% \}$ and found it to hold always.
-In fact for every combination studied $ \rho^A\%_{\rho p} \le \rho^A\%_\rho \rho^A\%_p$ was true, i.e. the stacking effect was never weaker than multiplicative.
+We have checked the validity of the relationship (\ref{stacking}) for all combinations of $\rhoabar$, $\pbar$, $\sigma (p)$, $\sigma (\rho )$ with $\rhoabar \in\{ 1\% , 4\% , 12\% , 20\% , 40\%\}$, $\pbar \in\{ 0.1\% , 1\% , 2\% , 5\% , 10\%\ , 20\%\}$, $\sigma(p) \in\{ 5\% , 20\% , 50\% \}$, $\sigma (\rho) \in\{ 5\% , 20\% , 50\% \}$ and found it to hold always.
+In fact for every combination studied $ \rhoa\%_{\rho p} \le \rhoa\%_\rho \rhoa\%_p$ was true, i.e. the stacking effect was never weaker than multiplicative.

-The figures \ref{figure_onion_13} and \ref{figure_onion_14} show for the same choices of $\rhoabar$ and $\pbar$ as used for the tables \ref{table_zero1} and \ref{table_zero2}, how a negative correlation between $p$ and $\rho^A$ can increase the asset correlation reduction even further and how a positive correlation can mitigate it.
-The cases studied suggest that for a negative correlation the asset correlation reduction is the stronger the smaller $\pbar$ is and also the smaller $\rhoabar$ is.
-For $\pbar=50\%$ hardly any effect of the correlation on the outcome of results was observed.
+The figures \ref{figure_onion_13} and \ref{figure_onion_14} show for the same choices of $\rhoabar$ and $\pbar$ as used for the tables \ref{table_zero1} and \ref{table_zero2}, how a negative correlation between $p$ and $\rhoa$ can increase the asset correlation reduction even further and how a positive correlation can mitigate it.
+For $\pbar=50\%$ no effect of the correlation on the outcome of results was observed.

 \FloatBarrier